MathieuPlachot/SimplePilot/README.md

-This is a Simple GPS based tiller pilot project.
+This is a Simple GPS based tiller pilot project (In Progress).

 The control unit:
 * Retrieves route data from an NMEA compatible GPS